tavip/linux/Documentation/labs/device_model.rst

   * kernel - kernel status information (logged-in users, hotplug)
   * modules - the list of modules currently loaded
   * power - information related to the power management subsystem

+.. slide:: sysfs top directories
+   :level: 2

+      * block - all block devices available in the system
+      * bus - types of bus to which physical devices are connected
+      * class - driver classes that are available in the system
+      * devices - the hierarchical structure of devices connected to the system
+      * firmware - information from system firmware (ACPI)
+      * fs - information about mounted file systems
+      * kernel - kernel status information (logged-in users, hotplug)
+      * modules - the list of modules currently loaded
+      * power - information related to the power management subsystem

 As you can see, there is a correlation between the kernel data structures within the described model and the subdirectories in the sysfs virtual file